 If you have been using Splenda for a while and the idea of completely removing a sweetener from your morning coffee or tea seems unthinkable at the moment, you still have options.
 Ideally, for your weight loss goals, completely removing sweetener of any sort is the goal for best results.
 But you can also use pure stevia and monk fruit sweetener in the meantime to help wean off from sugar and at least transition away from Splenda.

-If you're looking to achieve your weight loss or wellness goal with Intermittent Fasting, join thousands of AENpeeps around the world in the Complete Intermittent Fasting Bundle protocols!
+Get the step-by-step, meal-by-meal details on how to achieve your weight loss goals with the Complete Intermittent Fasting Bundle protocols!

 Autumn Elle Nutrition